 Meanwhile, Mazzini, after the failure of his appeal to Charles Albert, launched the forces of Young Italy against Piedmont.
 Perhaps it was as a last effort to gain the support of the Albertists for his projected operations that the meetings between Carbonari and "Young Italy", already described, were held in Switzerland.
 "Young Italy" penetrated Piedmont and gained many proselytes.
-Their existence and the fact that they were plotting was discovered through a quarrel between two Gunners,3 one of whom was heard to say he could make revelations about the other.
+Their existence and the fact that they were plotting was discovered through a quarrel between two Gunners,3 one of whom heard to say he could make revelations about the other.
 The police made inquiries and a fierce persecution followed.
 The reactionaries were merciless: they did not trust Charles Albert's staunchness and did their best to widen the breach between him and the liberals by causing blood to flow.
 Sixty-seven Sectaries were tried and about a dozen, mostly soldiers, were shot.
-The prisoners were harshly and even cruelly treated.4 Among them were some "Independents".
-The Carbonari were hardly involved at all.
+The prisoners were harshly and even cruelly treated.
+Among them were some "Independents".5 The Carbonari were hardly involved at all.
 Count Charles Cattaneo.
 Romagnosi's pupil, the Carbonaro leader in Piedmont after the arrest of Passano and now a "Young Italian", fled.6

 An expedition against Savoy was organised in 1833 by Mazzini and "Young Italy".
-The Parisian "Directing Committee", which still possessed considerable influence over the new Society, insisted that the leadership should be entrusted to its delegate, Ramorino, an adventurer of doubtful honesty who was distrusted by Mazzini.7 Grabinski, who had fought in Romagne in 1831, had a subordinate command.8 A financial committee was set up at Geneva, consisting of Bossi, Ciani and Belgioioso.9 A descent was to be made simultaneously on the Ligurian coast from Toulon.10 many delays Ramorino was at last induced to move, early in 1834, but retreated at the first check.
+The Parisian "Directing Committee", which still possessed considerable influence over the new Society, insisted that the leadership should be entrusted to its delegate, Ramorino, an adventurer of doubtful honesty who was distrusted by Mazzini.7 Grabinski, who had fought in the Romagne in 1831, had a subordinate command.8 A financial committee was set up at Geneva, consisting of Bossi, Ciani and Belgioioso.9 was to be made simultaneously on the Ligurian coast from Toulon.
+10 many delays Ramorino was at last induced to move, early in 1834, but retreated at the first check.
 Mazzini had taken a personal part in the expedition and had fallen seriously ill during its progress.
 His recovery was followed by a quarrel with Ramorino, who was suspected of embezzling some of the funds.
 This was Mazzini's famous Savoy expedition, an attempt even more mismanaged than most of the Sectaries' efforts; and I am araid it must be regarded as typical of Mazzini's efforts to put his plans into action.

-The expedition had been vigorously opposed by Buonarroti because, according to Charles Albert, he wanted to start a revolution in France in May, 1834, and feared that the Savoy expedition would interfere with that scheme, 11 and by the "Emancipazione universale" a Society composed largely of Piedmontese "Independents" and "Young Italians".
-The Carbonari had
+The expedition had been vigorously opposed by Buonarroti because, according to Charles Albert, he wanted to start a revolution in France in May, 1834, and feared that the Savoy expedition would interfere with that scheme, and by the "Emancipazione universale" a Society composed largely of Piedmontese "Independents" and "Young Italians".
+The Carbonari had held aloof, and even Ciani,1 though a "Young Italian" and a member of the financial committee, had withdrawn from it.2 It is not surprising therefore that one of the results was the final breach between the older Society and her Daughter, though they did co-operate at times on later occasions.

 '''

 Luzio, Mazzini, p.
 414.

 Cantù, Cronistoria, vol. ii., p.
 312.

 Melegari, p.
 100. Mazzini, p.
 322.

 Gualterio, vol. i., pp. 650-651.
 La Farina, vol. iv., p.
 507.

 Melegari, p.
 100.

-Le Berina and in p.
-500.
+La Farina, vol. iv., p.
+509.

 Melegari, p.
-100.

-6 La Farina, vol. iv., p.
-509.

-7 Melegari, p.
 213. Mazzini, pp. 345-346.

-8 La Farina, vol. iv., p.
+La Farina, vol. iv., p.
 511.

-9 Letter of Mazzini of the 31st July, 1833.
+Letter of Mazzini of the 31st July, 1833.
 Luzio, Mazzini, p.
 460.

-10 Melegari, pp. 140 et subseqq.
+Melegari, pp. 140 et subseqq.

-11 Rosati, p.
-33. '''
+Rosati, p.
+33.

+'''